essvega/Logscan/README.md

 # Logscan
 Building a script to Scan logs from embedded devices looking for IP addresses, that they might be connecting to.
+It will open every single .txt file located in the same folder as read.py

 ## Requirements:
 1- Install any Python distribution from: https://www.python.org/downloads/